JonathanCruze/League-of-Legends-10-minutos-impact/README.md

 The column blueWins is the target value (the value we are trying to predict).
 A value of 1 means the blue team has won.
 0 otherwise.

-So far I know, there is no missing value.
+*There is no missing values in the data set.*

 # Glossary
 `Warding totem:` An item that a player can put on the map to reveal the nearby area.
 Very useful for map/objectives control.